ROBMYERS1856/University-of-Minnesota-/Week 11 Network Security/Firewalls and Network Security.md

 #### List all firewall rules currently configured.

-Next, lists all currently configured firewall rules.
-This will give you a good idea of what's currently configured and save you time in the long run by not doing double work.

 - Run the command that lists all currently configured firewall rules:

     * sudo firewall-cmd --list-all